 Where to stay in Nilwella

-There’s various acommodation options in Nilwella.
-Diana and I opted to stay at Vattersgarden Isolabella, a beautiful property right by Blue Beach Island, to which there’s direct access.
+There are various acommodation options in Nilwella.
+I opted to stay at Vattersgarden Isolabella, a beautiful property right by Blue Beach Island, to which there’s direct access.
 One of the things to do in Sri Lanka is enjoying ayurvedic treatments and these are on offer at Vattersgarten too.

 How to get to Nilwella